Yaroslav-Naft/CrossTrails-Dating/README.md

     -Due to a current bug, please open the developer console and type `localStorage.clear()` to clear the jwt Token.

-    -Due to the current bug with jwt, please use the following credentials for login
+    -Due to the current bug with jwt, please use the following credentials below for login